The Best Countryside Venues for an Italian wedding

 You will need to consider the bus routes which will be used to pick up and drop off guests in a shuttle-style service.
 If guests are off site and roads are small, then larger buses/coaches be able to handle the road, so multiple smaller buses will need to be booked.
 These will cost more than 1 larger one.

 Where is it?
-Close to Siena
+Tuscany/Umbria border

 Why it’s good?

-Sleeps a large amount of guests
+Sleeps 45 of your guests

 Great in house team